Lunar Standstill and the 18.6-Year Cycle

 The nodes precess westward (retrograde) through the zodiac at roughly 19.34° per year, completing a full revolution in 18.61 years.
 That cycle length is what gives the alternating standstills their 18.6-year beat, with a major and a minor peak every half-cycle.

-Within each standstill phase, the Moon still completes its normal 27.3-day declination oscillation — it is the envelope of that oscillation that grows and shrinks.
+Within each standstill phase, the Moon still completes its normal 27.3-day declination oscillation.
+It is the envelope of that oscillation that grows and shrinks.
 At major standstill, the Moon swings from +28.7° to -28.7° every tropical month.
 At minor standstill, it swings only between +18.3° and -18.3°.

 Archaeoastronomy